Secuvy

 We have seen chatbots serve as amazing and effective stock market recommenders, customer support agents, legal case analysts, and even healthcare assistants for complex cases.
 Many of these entities have sophisticated personalities and conversations while retaining context to complete transactions.
 The current set of conversational AI is already helping businesses scale with routine tasks like generating invoices, automating returns, researching complex topics, building initial content, and more, saving hours and even days of human work.
 We are seeing the initial impact of how far automation can be leveraged and the intensity of complex tasks that can be handled with AI.
 Given these cost savings and efficiency, we will see a widespread use of AI chatbots, agents, and task handlers continue to increase.

 With these capabilities, customer data can be easily misused as private conversations.
 Activity and logs can now be combined with user cookies to allow privacy and security breaches within a simple prompt.
-As we do not yet have data governance controls for LLMs, a malicious actor can request and receive sensitive data related to a business or person with relative ease.
+As we do not yet have data governance controls for LLMs data protection, a malicious actor can request and receive sensitive data related to a business or person with relative ease.

 How LLMs evolve with reinforcement learning with human feedback